guru-desh/Intro-To-PACE-Phoenix/README.md

 # Setting up Environments on PACE

+## Conda Environments

+You cannot use `conda` directly once you log into PACE.
+You need to *load in the `conda` module*.
+This is the process for any other modules that PACE offers.
+You can reference [the PACE documentation](https://docs.pace.gatech.edu/slurm-software/software_list/) to see all the offered software.

+**To load in `conda`, run the command `module load anaconda3`**.
+You should see that the `base` environment is now active. **You must create your environment**.
+You cannot use the `base` environment since it not writable.
+From here, all the regular `conda` commands to create, activate, and install packages into environments will work as standard.
+To avoid unexpected issues, please make sure to follow [the intro steps](#things-to-do-on-your-first-time-on-pace).

+## Even more custom environments

 PACE doesn't have every module in the world available to use.
 An example of this is HTK.
 This means that we have to provide a container that contains this informatation and give it to PACE so we can run experiments with our environment but leverage the Phoenix Cluster.
 This process is straightforward, but requires back-and-forth with PACE Support and **is a multi-month process**.
 If you have specific requirements for an environment, first check that the existing environments that I put on PACE satisfy your requirements.
 More information about these existing containers can be found [here](https://github.com/guru-desh/ASLRT-Docker).

 If you really need to create a new environment, here's the steps that you would need to follow: